sailfish009/openstructure/modules/img/base/doc/img.rst

 Extent
 ^^^^^^^^

-.. class:: Extent(first and last point)
+.. class:: Extent(first_point, last_point)
-           Extent(first point, size)
+           Extent(first_point, size)
-           Extent(size, central point)
+           Extent(size, center_point)

   This property describes the extent of an image in pixels.
 The image extent is a rectangle in 2d and a cuboid in 3d, and can be defined in a number of ways: giving the first and the last point of the extent, specifying the first point and the size of the extent, or listing the size of the extent and its central point.

   Some examples: